 If there is not a wait list available, you can register only if the instructor gives you an "add code".
-Use this code to register in person or online registration.
-If you have the instructor's signature, you will have to register in person.
+Use this code to register through your student portal.

 The academic calendar is found on the college home page and in the printed Schedule of Classes.
 The calendar lists important dates for the semester including holidays.